gemcityswing/gemcityswing.com/content/faq.md

 **Do I need to know how to swing dance?**

 No!
-We offer a half-hour beginner lesson before every social dance to help everyone nail down the basics.
+We offer an hour beginner Fundamentals lesson before every social dance to help everyone nail down the basics.
 It’s quick, easy, and fun!

 **Do I need to attend the beginner lesson with a partner?**